 Note: The included CD contains all versions of the software.
 The version that has been tested to work with this unit is version 3.0.
-You can also just use the download link below.
+You can also just use the download link in the Documents Tab.

 Note: This meter does have a USB interface, but it's not clearly RS232.
 The meter needs the proprietary software to function and you cannot simply read the data directly without a driver and the software.

 The included CD has the software to use with this multimeter.
 The install should also have the drivers.
 When connected via USB the device should enumerate as "Silicon Labs CP210x USB to UART bridge (COM##)".

 If it requires power, you need to know how much, what all the pins do, and how to hook it up.
 You may need to reference datasheets, schematics, and know the ins and outs of electronics.

 Skill Level: Rookie - You may be required to know a bit more about the component, such as orientation, or how to hook it up, in addition to power requirements.
 You will need to understand polarized components.

 See all skill levels